Ghaida777/OWASP-Top-10-2021-vulnerabilites/README.md

 ----------------------

-Please hit me up at (gha.abdulhakim@gmail.com) if you have any questions or want more details.
+Please hit me up at <a href="https://www.linkedin.com/in/ghaidalamri"> Linkedin</a> if you have any questions or want more details.